Can opener

-A can opener (in North American English and Australian English) or tin opener (used in British English) is a mechanical device used to open tin cans (metal cans).
+A can opener (North American and Australian English) or tin opener (British English) is a mechanical device used to open metal tin cans.
 Although preservation of food using tin cans had been practiced since at least 1772 in the Netherlands, the first can openers were not patented until 1855 in England and 1858 in the United States.
 These early openers were basically variations of a knife, though the 1855 design continues to be produced.

-The first can opener, consisting of the now familiar sharp rotating cutting wheel that runs round the can's rim to cut open the lid, was invented in 1870, but was considered very difficult to operate for the ordinary consumer.
-A successful design came out in 1925 when a second, serrated wheel was added to hold the cutting wheel on the rim of the can.
+A can opener using the now familiar rotating cutting wheel that runs round the can's rim to cut open the lid was invented in 1870, but the first such design was considered very difficult to operate for the ordinary consumer.
+A more successful design came out in 1925 when a second, opposing wheel was added, with a serrated surface to grip the rim of the can and keep the lid in contact with the cutting wheel.
 This easy-to-use design has become one of the most popular can opener models.

 Around the time of World War II, several can openers were developed for military use, such as the American P-38 and P-51.
 These featured a robust and compact design with a pull cutting blade hinged to a corrugated handle with a pivot.
 Electric can openers were introduced in the late 1950s and met with success.
 The development of new can opener types continues with a recent redesign of a side-cutting model.

 Invention of cans

 Food preserved in tin cans was in use by the Dutch Navy from at least 1772.
 Before 1800, there was already a small industry of canned salmon in the Netherlands.
 Freshly caught salmon were cleaned, boiled in brine, smoked and placed in tin-plated iron boxes.
-This canned salmon was known outside the Netherlands, and in 1797 a British company supplied one of their clients with 13 cans.
+This canned salmon became known outside the Netherlands, and in 1797 a British company supplied one of their clients with 13 cans of it.
 Preservation of food in tin cans was patented by Peter Durand in 1810.
-The patent was acquired in 1812 by Bryan Donkin, who soon set up the world's first canning factory in London in 1813.
+That patent was acquired in 1812 by Bryan Donkin, who soon set up the world's first canning factory in London in 1813.

-By 1820, canned food was a recognised article in Britain and France and by 1822 in the United States.
+By 1820, canned food was a generally recognised article in Britain and France, and by 1822 in the United States.
 The first cans were robust containers, which weighed more than the food they contained and required ingenuity to open, using whatever tools available.
 The instruction on those cans read "Cut round the top near the outer edge with a chisel and hammer."
-The gap of decades between the invention of the can and can opener may be attributed to the functionality of existing tools versus the cost and effort of a new tool.
+The gap of decades between the invention of the can and can opener may be attributed to the functionality of existing tools versus the cost and effort of developing a new tool.